kaizentm/cloud-native-ops/README.md

 A comprehensive guidance, samples and templates on DevOps practices for Cloud Native applications including development experience, declarative deployment with GitOps, deployment strategies and observability.

+Currently the repo uses *azure-vote* application as a sample.
+In future it might be substitued with a more complex and realistic application.